pkourouklidis/panoptes-wiki/Scenario-1.md

 ## Simulation settings
 Apply the following settings in the [simulation dashboard](https://ui.digitaltwin.callcentre.panoptes.betalab.rp.bt.com/):

+### Call Configuration
-Call Interval: minimum
+- Call Interval: minimum

-Average Call Difficulty: minimum
+- Average Call Difficulty: minimum

-Wait Time Until Call Gets Bounced: maximum
+- Wait Time Until Call Gets Bounced: maximum

-Average Service Time: minimum
+- Average Service Time: minimum

+### Customer Configuration
-Expected Wait Time: minimum
+- Expected Wait Time: minimum

-Average Patience During Waiting: minimum (fully patient)
+- Average Patience During Waiting: minimum (fully patient)

-Average Patience During Service: minimum (fully patient)
+- Average Patience During Service: minimum (fully patient)

-Average Understanding for Failure: minimum (fully tolerant)
+- Average Understanding for Failure: minimum (fully tolerant)

+### Worker Configuration
-Number of Workers: 15
+- Number of Workers: 15

-Average Worker Skill: maximum
+- Average Worker Skill: maximum

-Average Worker Speed: maximum
+- Average Worker Speed: maximum

-After applying the settings start, the simulation and let it run for 100 calls.
-The number of calls served can be seen in the user dashboard.
+After applying the settings, start the simulation and let it run for 100 calls.
+The number of calls served can be seen in the [user dashboard](https://ui.dashboard.callcentre.panoptes.betalab.rp.bt.com/).

 ## Expected Result
 This simulation run produces data that are similar to the ones used to train the ML model.
 Therefore there will be no dataset shift detected and no email notification.